nielsvbrecht/ned-pv-forecast/README.md

 This project interacts with the ned.nl API to retrieve photovoltaic generation forecasts.
 Ensure you have the necessary API access and credentials if required.

+## Future plans

+1. I plan to integrate the postal code PV forecast into this script once this API is made available by ned.nl
+2. Develop this into a Home Assistant module to integrate the PV postal code forecast into your Home Assistant environment

 ## Contributing

 Feel free to submit issues or pull requests for improvements or bug fixes.